 Class work counts 50% towards the final mark obtained in this course.
 The class mark will consist of two components.
-Firstly, a research proposal on an identified topic must be submitted (10% of the class mark), which will be followed by a comprehensive legal article based on the selected constitutional law topic (40% of the final class mark).
-The research proposal will be submitted in preparation for the research article.
+Firstly, a comprehensive legal article based on a selected constitutional law topic (40% of the final class mark).
+Secondly, a presentation on the research article, to be presented in class (10% of the final class mark).

-At the end of the semester there is one summative assessment exercise in the form of an exam.
-The mark obtained in the exam counts 50% towards the final mark.
+At the end of the semester there will be an examination.
+The mark obtained in the examination counts 50% towards the final mark.
+The assessment for the course will thus be as follows: